graeter-group/sith/doc/modules/bash_rsts_doc/extract_forces.rst

    .. line-block::

-      Extract the forces and indexes of the DOFs from the log files (gaussian).
-The output is a set of files called <pep>-forces<n_stretching>.fchk containing the information in fchk gaussian format.
+      Extract the forces and indexes of the DOFs from a log file (gaussian) and fchk file (or chk) when it exists.
+The output is a set of files called

-        -d  <path=./forces>. directory where forces_files.log are located.
+      <pep>-forces<n_stretching>.fchk containing the information in fchk gaussian
+      format.

+        -f  <file.log> log file created by gaussian, chk file of this file should have the same name but different extension.

         -v  verbose.
         -h   prints this message.